Eviction Process in Virginia

 Removal of the Virginia Tenant

-If your Virginia tenant does not vacate the unit following the legal termination of the rental agreement, then you will file an eviction, also known as an unlawful detainer, and go to the court hearing.
+If your Virginia tenant does not vacate the unit following the legal termination of the rental agreement, then you will file an eviction, also known as an unlawful detainer, and go to the court.
 If the tenant still does not vacate the unit, a sheriff will remove them.

 Sometimes, tenants leave belongings in the unit after being evicted.
-If this is the case, the landlord must serve the tenant with a notice to remove their belongings within 24 hours.
-Then landlord will regain possession.
+If this is the case, the landlord must serve the tenant with an unlawful detainer notice to remove their belongings within 24 hours.
+Then the landlord will regain possession.
 If the tenant does not remove their possessions, they will be considered abandoned.

 Bottom Line

-Under the Virginia landlord and tenant act, there are certain laws and a specific process to follow when attempting to evict a tenant for any given reason.
+Under the Virginia landlord and tenant act, there are certain laws and a specific process to follow when attempting evicting a tenant for any given reason.
+The process often involves filing a case in the general district court.

 If you need help getting rid of a troublesome tenant, JMAX Property Management can help.
 We are a full-service management company serving the residents of Roanoke, Virginia.
 Contact us today.